Sarakael78/43Mockup/README.md

 - The UI uses Tailwind utility classes.
 If you want the exact visual styles, enable Tailwind (already configured).
 - `frontend.html` is a reference preview; the Vite app is the recommended development target.
+- Error handling: All user-facing errors use non-blocking toast notifications instead of `alert()` dialogs.
+- Security: Input sanitization is implemented for case names, file names, and transaction notes to prevent XSS attacks.
+- Data validation: Enhanced JSON schema validation for project files with detailed error messages.

 ## Running the helpers